PennLINC/qsiprep_paper/index.md

 Valerie Sydnor ran the QSIPrep processing on the FlyWheel version of these subjects.
 The script for downloading the qc scores is `qc_scripts/dl_hbn_qc.py` and the script for downloading the preprocssed dwi and gradients is `qc_scripts/download_preprocd_hbn.py`.

+# Statistics and Figures

+## Combining data from the many studies

+The csvs created from the earlier steps get combined for statistics and plots.
+The entrypoint for the csv data into the rest of the modeling is `qc_scripts/gather_qc_values.rmd`.
+This script reads the csv's downloaded from FlyWheel and copied from `dopamine`.
+The output is `qc_scripts/qc_metrics.csv`.

+Next, the subject IDs are anonymized using `qc_scripts/anonymize_for_github.Rmd`.
+This loads/merges the smoothness and qc csvs and anonymizes (via salt and hash) the subject names.
+The anonymized data is stored in

+  * `qc_scripts/qc_multivolfwhm_spherical.csv` for the shelled schemes
+  * `qc_scripts/qc_multivolfwhm_cartesian.csv` for the non-shelled schemes

+## Linear mixed effects on QC and FWHM

+The QC and FWHM data are used in `qc_scripts/multivolsmoothness_v_qc_stats_lmer.Rmd` and`qc_scripts/multivolsmoothness_v_qc_stats_cartesian_lmer.Rmd`.
+These produce the csv's that are displayed as supplementary tables 2.1-2.4.
+They also produce the FWHM-corrected data that are plotted in Figures 2,3.
+Their outputs are

+ * `qc_scripts/nonspherical_fwhm-corrected_qcs.csv`: the qc values for non-shelled schemes with the effect of FWHM partialled out.
+  * `qc_scripts/spherical_fwhm-corrected_qcs.csv`: the qc values for shelled schemes with the effect of FWHM partialled out.
+ * `qc_scripts/(cart|sphere)_fwhm_stats.txt`: table of model params for `FWHM ~ pipeline + ( 1 | subject)`
+ * `qc_scripts/cart_qc_stats.txt`: table of model params for `QC ~ centered.FWHM + pipeline + ( 1 | subject)`